rivimey/jplayer-drupal/README.txt

 INTRODUCTION
 ------------

-WARNING: Currently very unstable and not intended for use on production sites.

 The jPlayer module provides a wrapper around the jPlayer JavaScript library.
 This library provides an HTML5-based player, that uses a Flash fallback for browsers that do not support it.
 This module provides a default presentation for